credativ/plutono/docs/sources/alerting/_index.md

 ## Alert execution

-Alert rules are evaluated in the Grafana backend in a scheduler and query execution engine that is part of core Grafana.
+Alert rules are evaluated in the Plutono backend in a scheduler and query execution engine that is part of core Plutono.
 Alert rules can query only backend data sources with alerting enabled.
 Such data sources are:
-- builtin or developed and maintained by grafana, such as: `Graphite`, `Prometheus`, `Loki`, `InfluxDB`, `Elasticsearch`, `Google Cloud Monitoring`, `Cloudwatch`, `Azure Monitor`, `MySQL`, `PostgreSQL`, `MSSQL`, `OpenTSDB`, `Oracle`, and `Azure Data Explorer`
+- builtin or developed and maintained by plutono, such as: `Graphite`, `Prometheus`, `Loki`, `InfluxDB`, `Elasticsearch`, `Google Cloud Monitoring`, `Cloudwatch`, `Azure Monitor`, `MySQL`, `PostgreSQL`, `MSSQL`, `OpenTSDB`, `Oracle`, and `Azure Data Explorer`
 - any community backend data sources with alerting enabled (`backend` and `alerting` properties are set in the [plugin.json]({{< relref "../developers/plugins/metadata.md" >}}))

 ## Metrics from the alert engine

 The alert engine publishes some internal metrics about itself.
-You can read more about how Grafana publishes [internal metrics]({{< relref "../administration/view-server/internal-metrics.md" >}}).
+You can read more about how Plutono publishes [internal metrics]({{< relref "../administration/view-server/internal-metrics.md" >}}).

 Description | Type | Metric name
 ---------- | ----------- | ----------